gromann/gridsome-forestry-starter/projects/create-and-manage-an-amazon-s3-bucket.md

 This is everything you have to do to create your S3 Bucket.
 Now you can either directly upload your files, or you can follow my series and start using your own app to upload them.

 [In the next part of my series, we are going to bring life into this bucket by pushing from our .net core 3.1 API to it.](https://www.the-koi.com/projects/create-and-manage-an-amazon-s3-bucket/)

+### Conclusion

+Setting up Amazon S3 buckets is a really quick and easy way to store your Data in the cloud.
+YOu can get up and running in just a few minutes and by the way, I showed you these files are also protected against unprohibited access.

 I hope I could help you and save you some time, if you got feedback just contact me in the say hi section or [buy me a coffee](https://www.buymeacoffee.com/thekoi) if you want to support me.